Red watches the clefairy walk away, mind stuttering and restarting between thoughts.

 “Yeah, more than fair!
 Thanks again.”

 “Don’t mention it.
 Oak said you’re doing this for research, right?
-Not just to get rich quick?”
+Not just to get rich quick?
+Because it’s a great idea for that.”

 Red swallows his mouthful and washes it down.
 “Yeah.”
 He explains his ideas, and is surprised to see Bill’s attention sharpen away from his meal.